Federated Domain Generalization: A Survey: Methodologies: A Survey

 \paragraph{Style Transfer Data Augmentation} Style transfer data augmentation \cite{yang2020fda} is a technique that leverages the principles of neural style transfer to generate new training examples by combining the content of one image with the style of another, enhancing the diversity and richness of the training dataset.

 Shenaj \textit{et al.} \cite{shenaj2023learning} took full advantage of the source dataset during the pre-training stage with style transfer data augmentation, randomly loading the target styles in the source images to mimic the target distributions.
-Chen \textit{et al.} \cite{chen2023federated} proposed cross-client style transfer in FL involves each client computing and sharing their local styles with the central server, which can be either single-image styles or a local image style bank, to facilitate the data augmentation process and enhance diversity in the training data.
-Georgiadis \textit{et al.} \cite{georgiadis2022st} proposed ST-FL (Style Transfer Federated Learning) for COVID-19 image segmentation, addressing the challenges of data variability and privacy regulations by incorporating a denoising CycleGAN at each client node to achieve robustness and comparable performance to a centrally-trained model.
-Lewy \textit{et al.} \cite{lewy2023statmix} processed the augmentation involves dividing images within each node into batches, selecting a random image to compute statistics, and using those statistics to independently augment all images in the batch, resembling a style transfer augmentation within each node.
+Chen \textit{et al.} \cite{chen2023federated} proposed cross-client style transfer in FL involves each client computing and sharing their local styles with the central server, which can be either single-image styles or a local image style bank, to facilitate the data augmentation process and enhance diversity in the training data. \hlyellow{Georgiadis \textit{et al.}\mbox{\cite{georgiadis2022st}} introduced style transfer FL aimed at COVID-19 image segmentation, tackling data variability and privacy constraints.
+This method utilizes a denoising CycleGAN at each client node to enhance robustness and attain performance on par with centrally-trained models.
+Lewy \textit{et al.}\mbox{\cite{lewy2023statmix}} developed an augmentation process that partitions images into batches within each node, computes statistics from a randomly chosen image, and then applies these statistics to augment each image in the batch, effectively emulating a node-specific style transfer augmentation.
+Yan \textit{et al.}\mbox{\cite{yan2023simple}} presented FedRDN, an innovative and potent data augmentation approach designed to alleviate feature shifts in skewed feature distribution scenarios within FL.
+This approach showcases robust scalability and generalizability, providing a plug-and-play solution that seamlessly bolsters the efficacy of diverse FL models.}